conor-timmis/Michelangelo/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/conor-timmis/Michelangelo)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+### Local VS Deployment

+I have not noticed any differences between local (Gitpod) to the deployed version on Heroku during the time of the development.